What Does it Take to Be a Purchasing Manager?

 - Oracle PeopleSoft Financials

-How do I Become a Purchasing Manager?
+How to Become a Purchasing Manager

-Purchasing Managers Sector
+Where Purchasing Managers Are Employed

 Those thinking about becoming a Purchasing Manager might also be interested in the following careers: